SaurabhRana03/studentmanagement/README.md

 # studentmanagement
 Getting all the courses student enrolled in for specific student by name.
-Done by using ManyToMany mapping between student and course entities.
+Done by using ManyToMany mapping between student and course entities. if student's data not in database ,then StudentNotFoundException will be thrown.